French to Vietnamese video translation | AI tool | HeyGen

 Is this solution suitable for corporate and business training videos?

-Yes, this workflow works well for corporate training, webinars, product demonstrations, and internal learning materials that require clear and consistent Vietnamese localisation.
+Yes, this workflow works well for corporate training, webinars, product demonstrations, and internal learning materials that require clear and consistent Vietnamese localization.

 Accuracy depends largely on audio clarity and consistent terminology.
 Reviewing transcripts and making minor edits helps ensure results meet professional publishing standards.